Click on any question to see the answer

 22. Who benefits from St. Lucy’s?

 There are two main beneficiaries: The Mission of St. Lucy’s is to promote volunteerism among young women, therefore, society in general benefits in a wide variety of services freely given by these women.
-Secondly, Blind and Vision Rehabilitation Services is the recipient of the funds raised, as per the by-laws.
+Secondly, funds raise benefits the visually-impaired.